tudat-team/tudat-space/docs/source/_src_user_guide/prelim_mission_design/mga_transfer.rst

 schematic representation is given in the figure below.
 An MGA trajectory is given, with an arbitrary sequence.
 A number of nodes can be seen that represent the celestial body used as GA body, as well as a number of legs that connect the nodes together.
 A central body is given, as this is required for the heliocentric evaluation of the legs, but more on that later.
-A number of different nodes are used and annotated; these are explained below under 'Nodes and Their parameters'.
+A number of different nodes are used and annotated; these are explained below under :ref:`transfer_nodes`.

 It is crucial to understand that both the nodes and legs have an incoming and outgoing velocity vector and that these are determined in different frames.
-The key difference being that the incoming/outgoing velocities of the legs are evaluated in a heliocentric frame -- assuming the Sun is the central body -- and the incoming/outoing velocities of the nodes are evaluated in a planetocentric frame -- assuming a planet is the GA target.
+The key difference being that the incoming/outgoing velocities of the legs are evaluated in a heliocentric frame -- assuming the Sun is the central body -- and the incoming/outgoing velocities of the nodes are evaluated in a planetocentric frame -- assuming a planet is the GA target.
 The velocity vectors are converted in to the respective frame to evaluate the unknown parameters.
 Which parameters are unknown depends on the type of leg and node, which is explained later.
-For more details on the difference in reference frame and the patching of these trajectories, see section 4.4.2/3 Musegaas (2012)`_.
+For more details on the difference in reference frame and the patching of these trajectories, see section 4.4.2/3 `Musegaas (2012)`_.

 .. figure:: _static/MGA_legs_and_nodes.jpg
    :width: 800